The restricted burning period ended on 30 April 2020 and the Shire is now in the open season.

-Fire prevention measures must be completed and all properties (including residential, commercial, industrial and vacant land) cleared of fire hazards on or before 30th November 2016 to reduce the risk of fires during the bushfire season.
-Properties must remain free of hazard until the 26th April 2017.
-Properties with a land area of less than 2024m2 are required to remove all flammable material (except living trees).
-Properties with land area greater than 2024m2 are required to install and maintain a 2m wide mineral earth firebreak.
-Fire breaks shall be cleared by means of ploughing or cultivating so that the fire break is totally clear of all flammable material (living or dead).
-More information can be found in the Shire of Harvey Fire Break Order.
+Fire prevention measures must be completed and all properties (including residential, commercial, industrial and vacant land) cleared of fire hazards on or before 30 November 2019 to reduce the risk of fires during the bushfire season.
+More information can be found in the Shire of Harvey Bushfire Brochure.

-Shire of Harvey Rangers commence property inspections on the 1st of December each year to ensure they comply.
+Shire of Harvey Rangers start property inspections on 1 December each year to ensure they comply.

 Message from the Water Corporation